airwallex/airwallex-payment-demo/docs/wechat.md

         window.alert(event.detail);
       });

-      // Step #7: Add an event listener to handle events when the payment is successful. window.addEventListener('onSuccess', (event) => {
+      // STEP #7: Add an event listener to handle events when the payment is successful. window.addEventListener('onSuccess', (event) => {
         /*
           ...
 Handle event on success